NLeSC/SalientDescriptor-matlab/README.md

 The funciton config.m contains important common parameters for the rest ofthe software.

-The software has been developed at tested on MATLAB 2017a.
+The software has been developed at tested on MATLAB Release 2017a.